calculang/calculang/README.md

 Community models and web apps, vizualisations/explorables (calculang.party?).

-All developers to get feedback/discuss/think re motivation, implementation and changes leading to better scalability.
+All developers to get feedback/discuss/think re motivation and implementation/technical improvements.

 ## more motivation